Julie Covington: Early life

 Julie Covington was born in London.
 Her parents were Ernest Gladden and Elsie Gladden (née Moody).
 Her parents divorced and her mother married Leslie Covington in 1957.
-She attended the girls' grammar school Brondesbury and Kilburn High School in Kilburn, northwest London.
+She attended the girls' grammar school Brondesbury and Kilburn High School in Kilburn, northwest London, then studied at Homerton College, Cambridge.
 She started acting at school, and performed both acting and singing at two Edinburgh festivals.
 She won the first Edinburgh Festival Fringe Best Actress Award.

 Career

 Covington started singing songs written by Pete Atkin and Clive James after joining the Footlights while still at teachers' training college in Cambridge.
-She toured North America with the Oxford and Cambridge Shakespeare Company.
-Covington's break came in 1967 when, as a student at Homerton College, Cambridge, she was invited to sing on David Frost's television show.
-After the show, she secured a recording contract with Columbia.
+She toured North America with the Oxford and Cambridge Shakespeare Company and appeared on stage in numerous Footlights related programs.
+She also collaborated with Atkin and James on two private-press recordings.
+In 1967, she was invited to sing on David Frost's television show.
+The strength of her recordings secured Atkin, James and Covington, along with frequent collaborator Russell Davies, two television programmes for London Weekend Television: The Party's Moving On and What Are You Doing After the Show?.
+As record producer Don Paul was developing Pete Atkin's first solo album, he pitched Covington to Columbia Records, which agreed to fund a series of well-received singles, followed by Covington's first professionally-released album, The Beautiful Changes in 1971.

 In 1971, she was cast in the original London production of Godspell at The Roundhouse, alongside David Essex, Jeremy Irons and Marti Webb.
 A recording of the production, featuring Covington's lead vocal on the track "Day by Day", was released in 1972.
-This was followed by a role in the hit Australian comedy film, "The Adventures of Barry McKenzie".
+This was followed by a role in the hit Australian comedy film, The Adventures of Barry McKenzie.
 She was then cast as Janet Weiss in the original production of The Rocky Horror Show in 1973.
 Between 1974 and 1984 Covington appeared regularly in the companies of the National Theatre and the Royal Court Theatre, creating such roles as Alice in Plenty, Vivienne Eliot in Tom & Viv (for which she received an Olivier Award nomination) and Edward in the original production of Caryl Churchill's Cloud Nine.